 After receiving both NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34], the UE shall be able to measure multiple (up to the UE capability specified in Clause 4.6.2.3) DL RSTD measurements without RX FH, defined in TS 38.215 [4], during the measurement period TRSTD,Total defined in 4.5.2.5.

+If the following conditions are met, the time TRSTD,Total starts from the first DL PRS resource(s) instances inside a PTW after both the NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message are delivered from LMF to the UE via LPP [34].

+- UE is configured with CN eDRX > 10.24s, and

+- periodic PRS measurement reporting is configured, and

+- CN eDRX cycle is smaller or equal to the PRS measurement reporting periodicity configured via higher layer parameter reportingInterval in TS 37.355 [34], and

+- there is one or more PRS resources occurring in PTW.

-The time TRSTD,Total starts from the first DRX cycle containing the DL PRS resource(s) in the assistance data after both the NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message are delivered from LMF to the UE via LPP [34].
+Otherwise, the time TRSTD,Total starts from the first DL PRS resource(s) after both the NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message are delivered from LMF to the UE via LPP [34].

 Note: No per-positioning frequency layer requirement is applied in scenarios when multiple positioning frequency layers are configured.

 If the DRX cycle is reconfigured during the RSTD measurement period, then the measurement period can be longer.

 When PRS-RSRP is configured for DL-TDOA, RSTD and PRS-RSRP are performed over the same measurement period.

+When PRS-RSRPP is configured for DL-TDOA, RSTD and PRS-RSRPP are performed over the same measurement period.

 The measurement requirements do not apply to any PRS resource that always collides with other higher-priority DL signals/channels, as specified in clause 4.6.2.